-We teach each letter and how to write it in order of when the letter and sound is introduced in the Letters and Sounds phonics program.
+We teach each letter and how to write it in order of when the letter and sound is introduced in the Red Rose Phonics program.
+The formation phrase handwriting patter and flashcards are used consistently in YR into Key Stage 1, and beyond where needed.

-Group 1 - s at p
+Group 1 - satp